Terracotta-OSS/terracotta-core/kits/source/docs/notices/readme.txt

 Consult the appropriate Terracotta product guide for detailed installation instructions.
 Below are abbreviated install steps for each product.

-Terracotta Sessions
-   Unix/Linux:
-      - Unzip/untar the Terracotta software.
-      - cd into the "sessions/bin" directory.
-      - Launch the Welcome tool by entering the command:
-           ./tc-welcome.sh
-   Windows:
-      - Run the Terracotta installer.
-      - Launch the Welcome tool from the start menu:
-           Programs --> Terracotta --> Sessions --> Terracotta Sessions Welcome

-Terracotta for Spring
-   Unix/Linux:
-      - Unzip/untar the Terracotta software.
-      - cd into the "spring/bin" directory.
-      - Launch the Welcome tool by entering the command:
-           ./tc-welcome.sh
-   Windows:
-      - Run the Terracotta installer.
-      - Launch the Welcome tool from the start menu:
-           Programs --> Terracotta --> Spring --> Terracotta for Spring Welcome

 Terracotta DSO
    Unix/Linux:
       - Unzip/untar the Terracotta software.
-      - cd into the "dso/bin" directory.
+      - cd into the the top-level directory.
       - Launch the Welcome tool by entering the command:
-           ./tc-welcome.sh
+           ./bin/welcome.sh
    Windows:
       - Run the Terracotta installer.
+      - After a successful installation, the Welcome tool is launched.
-      - Launch the Welcome tool from the start menu:
+      - Alternatively, you can launch the Welcome tool from the start menu:
-           Programs --> Terracotta --> DSO --> Terracotta DSO Welcome
+           Programs --> Terracotta --> Terracotta DSO Welcome

 Terracotta DSO Eclipse Plug-in
    Follow the installation directions at: